GaijinEntertainment/Dagor-Shader-Language-Support-for-Visual-Studio-Code/README.md

 ### Inlay hints

-The extension can show DSHL function, macro, and HLSL define parameters in the source code.
+The extension can show DSHL function, macro, and HLSL function, define parameters in the source code.

 ![inlay hints](res/screenshots/inlay-hints.png)

 ### Go to / Peek definitions

-You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro, HLSL variable, struct, class, interface, enum, define, or to the included file.
+You can find (go to / peek) the definition of a DSHL variable, function, shader, block statement, macro, HLSL variable, function, struct, class, interface, enum, define, or to the included file.

 ![definitions](res/screenshots/definition.gif)

 ### Go to / Peek declarations

-You can find (go to / peek) the declaration of a DSHL variable, function, shader, block statement, macro, HLSL variable, struct, class, interface, enum, define, or to the included file.
+You can find (go to / peek) the declaration of a DSHL variable, function, shader, block statement, macro, HLSL variable, function, struct, class, interface, enum, define, or to the included file.

 ![declarations](res/screenshots/declaration.gif)

 ### Go to / Peek implementations

-You can find (go to / peek) the implementation of a DSHL function, shader, block statement, macro, HLSL struct, class, interface, enum, define, or to the included file.
+You can find (go to / peek) the implementation of a DSHL function, shader, block statement, macro, HLSL function, struct, class, interface, enum, define, or to the included file.

 ![implementations](res/screenshots/implementation.gif)